paulross/PythonExtensionPatterns/doc/sphinx/source/refcount.rst

 This is also to do with object creation but where another object takes responsibility for decref'ing (possibly freeing) the object.
 Typical examples are when you create a ``PyObject`` that is then inserted into an existing container such as a tuple list, dict etc.

 The analogy with C code is malloc'ing some memory, populating it and then passing that pointer to a linked list which then takes on the responsibility to free the memory if that item in the list is removed.
+If you were to free the memory you had malloc'd then you will get a double free when the linked list (eventually) frees its members.

 Here is an example of creating a 3-tuple, the comments describe what is happening contractually: